 - F-2 dependents are not eligible to receive a Social Security number

 You have just paid your deposit, committed your academic future to St. Francis College, and now are wondering where to live.
+Finding off-campus housing can be challenging and expensive in New York City.
 Don’t worry, SFC has you covered with many different resources to assist you on your journey.

 Our residence hall, 55 Clark St., is located in the heart of Brooklyn Heights, a five-minute walk to the College.
 All single, double, and triple rooms are fully furnished with private bathrooms, high-speed internet, flat screen TV and a refrigerator.
 Brand new communal kitchens, lounges, a pool table, public computers, wireless internet, and a state-of the-art fitness center make a great living environment for all.